-All those extras just make room for unnecessary vibrations.
-Which is something you want to avoid.
+All those extras just make room for unnecessary vibrations, which is something you want to avoid.
 Especially with an entry level player.

 USB & Connectivity

-Most record players in this price range don’t have bluetooth connectivity.
+Many record players in this price range don’t have bluetooth connectivity.
 So it’s refreshing to find one that does.

 It also has a 3.5 mm jack for playing music from a non bluetooth device.